by Calculated Risk on 12/27/2010 06:11:00 PM

-The "good" news is the delinquency rate has stopped rising rapidly.
-However some of the earlier increase was because of foreclosure mortatoriums, and distortions from modification programs - loans in trial mods were considered delinquent until the modifications were made permanent.
+Some of the rapid increase last year was probably because of foreclosure moratoriums, and from modification programs because loans in trial mods were considered delinquent until the modifications were made permanent.
 As modifications have become permanent, they are no longer counted as delinquent.